 A second strategy involves using multiple labeled internal standards to enable accurate quantitation (quantitative bias <10%); absolute quantitation requires a labeled internal standard for every analyte and is not possible in these experiments.
 Accurate quantitation can be achieved by assigning a structurally similar (but not necessarily identical) internal standard to each analyte.
-Recently, a comprehensive mixture of labeled internal standards was developed for this purpose.
-Using these standards, accurate quantitation can be achieved for many but not all of the lipid classes targeted in this method (SM / DG / CE / CER / TG / LPE / LPC / PC / PE / FFA).
+Recently, a comprehensive mixture of labeled internal standards was developed for the LipidyzerTM Platform.
+Using these standards, accurate quantitation can be achieved for many but not all of the lipid classes targeted in this method (SM / DAG / CE / CER / TAG / LPE / LPC / PC / PE / FFA).